JasonShen-SH/clip_compress/README.md

 ### Operations on image itself
 #### SRGAN_based super resolution
-As besides artifact correction, we also need to scale the image to 224*224 as is required by CLIP's image encoder.
-We denote this process as the SR(super-resolution process).
+Besides artifact correction, we also need to scale the image to 224*224 as is required by CLIP's image encoder.
+We combine these two processes as the SR(super-resolution) process.

 <img src="imgs/SRGAN.png" width="500">

 SRGAN provides various magnification scales, including <code>*2, *4, and *8</code>.
 Given the characteristic of CIFAR10 images being 32x32, we opt for *4 and *8 magnification scales.